Guide: Migrating your legacy account to an identity provider

 To follow the steps of this guide you will need to have:

-• An existing account for a test bed instance that is now integrated with EU Login.
+• An existing account for a Test Bed instance that is now integrated with an identity provider service (EU Login or other).

 • A web browser.

-• About 5 minutes (plus an additional 5 minutes and an active email account to create an EU Login account if you don’t already have one).
+• About 5 minutes (plus an additional 5 minutes and an active email account to create an account with your provider if you don’t already have one).

 How to complete this guide